dianapt11/austin_crime_dashboard/README.md

 ```

 ## Notes:
-APD sector boundaries are used for consistency; some sectors may span multiple districts.
+- APD sector boundaries are used for consistency; some sectors may span multiple districts.
+- Large files (e.g., Crime_Reports.csv and austin-crime_reports_clean) are excluded from this repo to keep lightweight.
+- The dashboard uses 'data/austin_crime_preprocessed.csv' , which is included.